rwdroge/pug2024OTEL/README.md

 ## OpenTelemetry Tracing

 As discussed during the presentation, you can setup tracing for both ABL Clients and PASOE instances.
-For any ABL Client, we can add the *-otelConfig* parameter, followed by the file name that contains the OpenTelemetry configuration.
+For any ABL Client, we can add the *-otelconfig* parameter, followed by the file name that contains the OpenTelemetry configuration.

 In the *conf/ablclient* and *conf/pasoe* folders of this project, you will find sample configuration files that can be refered to in either the .pf file for an ABL Client or as a new option *otelConfigFile* in the openedge.properties file in the [AppServer.SessMgr] sections for PASOE.